 #blog.hubspot, #en.wikipedia, #optinmonster, #unbounce, #venngage, #facebook, #jotform, #leadboxer, #marketo, #salesforce

 The texts of each page are then sent to Google’s NLP API, in order to determine which entities are identified by the search engine.
 These are important for search since Google is then able to link these to its Knowledge Graph to feed its services including Google Discover, Google search, Voice Search and Google News.
 (Although, correct identification does not guarantee inclusion in these results)

 Here is first of all the synthesis of the results returned by Google:

 By understanding where Google is failing to recognize important concepts within the industry, there is an opportunity for companies in the sector to write clearer content that Google can better understand.

 Another option is to explicitly state these concepts in Webpage schema for machine learning algorithms to take into account.
-This would require using Schema.org/WebPage and the "about" and mentions" properties for important concepts such as Web content, Marketing, Online advertising, Website.
+This would require using Schema.org/WebPage and the "about" and mentions" properties for important concepts such as Marketing, Web content, Website, commercial promotion, Internet, Email.

-Internal linking of topics to pages dedicated to each important topic will also help to reduce cannibalisation of content in Google’s understanding of the context within your content.
+Internal linking of topics to pages dedicated to each important topic will also help to reduce cannibalisation of content in Google’s understanding of content within your content.

 Google's understanding of the Marketing market, based on its NLP algorithms remains limited at 8.5% for this industry.
 Businesses either need to improve their schema or make their content more understandable by Google to improve their level of understanding.